Zehelein/pg-transactional-outbox/lib/README.md

   promise that resolves to a flag that defines if the message should be retried (`transient_error`) or not (`permanent_error`).

+You can also provide specific handlers (`TransactionalMessageHandler`) where each handles a specific aggregate type and message type.
+In addition to the above interface it includes the following properties:

+- `aggregateType`: The name of the aggregate root type that the message belongs to.
+For example, `movie`, `customer`, `product`, etc.
+- `messageType`: The name of the message type that the handler can handle.
+For example, `movie_created`, `customer_updated`, `restock_product`, etc.

+The message handler is used by the transactional outbox and inbox listeners to process messages in a reliable and consistent way.
+The service will invoke the `handle` function of the appropriate handler for each message in the inbox, and handle any errors or retries using the `handleError` function if provided.

 ## Message format

 Messages are the means to transport information in a structured way from the